mai-tran-03/cs257/webapp/readme.txt

 ISO codes is:
 	https://www.loc.gov/standards/iso639-2/php/code_list.php

-We added the TLD (two letter country codes) to our dataset (in order to display the flag images that are titled with two letter country codes.)
+We added the TLD (two-letter country codes) to our dataset (in order to display the flag images that are titled with two-letter country codes.)
 We sourced these from the Library of Congress' MARC Standards Country Code list, which is in the public domain.
 The link is:
 	https://www.loc.gov/marc/countries/countries_code.html